echoreader/wildgreen.blog/src/content/posts/replacement-of-plastic-in-daily-use.md

 They are light and easy to keep in my car or backpack.

+> Want to cut down even more waste?
+Explore [How to Reduce Garbage at Home](https://wildgreen.blog/how-to-reduce-garbage-at-home/) for practical habits that support a plastic‑free lifestyle.

 ### **Simple Travel Swaps**

 When I travel, I pack